MatthewHeun/LightingPaper2020/Submissions/1 Submission 1/pieces/Supplementary Materials/Scripts/Readme_Scripts.txt

 spd_metrics_calcs.R - This script calculates the radiant power for each lamp
-                      output and the weighted radiant power for each pair (lamp, weighting function) doing the integral by wavelength
+                      output and the weighted radiant power for each pair (lamp, weighting function) taking the integral by wavelength

 results_phi_xtable.R - This script creates a table with the mean exergy-to-energy
                        factor for each combination of lamp and weighting function